yerzhant/askimam-migration/sql/readme.txt

-- Set imam's user id (which are depicted by TODOs in add-imams.sql)
+- Set imams' user ids (which are depicted by TODOs in add-imams.sql)

 - Run add-imams.sql